 We have all, at some point in time in our lives, experienced plumbing issues.
 Clogged drains, improperly working toilets, or even piping line breaks can cause great damage to the structure and the plumbing system, and cost quite a bit to fix.
-The best way to save money and to preserve and extend the life of the plumbing system is proper maintenance and care.
+The best way to save money and preserve and extend the life of the plumbing system is through proper maintenance and care.

 Clogs are the Culprit